RobotLocomotion/drake-ros/bazel_ros2_rules/ros2/README.md

 The (present) possible con to this approach is scalability.
 You must presently provide your own set of external `{repo}.BUILD.bazel` rules that reflect the ament operations expressed in CMake.
-Until the `ament` / ROS 2 build ecosystem provides scaffolding or affordances for Bazel tooling, and until pacakges provide their own (tested) Bazel tooling, this may be a tall (but certainly tractable) hill to climb.
+Until the `ament` / ROS 2 build ecosystem provides scaffolding or affordances for Bazel tooling, and until packages provide their own (tested) Bazel tooling, this may be a tall (but certainly tractable) hill to climb.